FlorentRu/Holistic-Applications-in-Veterinary-Medicine-RAG-Based-Question-Answering-System/README.md

 # Holistic Applications in Veterinary Medicine RAG Based Question Answering System

 ## Overview
 This project leverages the Retrieval-Augmented Generation (RAG) model from Hugging Face to build a sophisticated question-answering (QA) system specifically tailored for the domain of holistic veterinary medicine.
-The system is designed to process and extract meaningful answers from an extensive ebook titled Holistic Applications in Veterinary Medicine.
+The system is designed to process and extract meaningful answers from an extensive scientific ebooks about Holistic Applications in Veterinary Medicine.

 By combining the power of large-scale language models with a custom FAISS index for efficient document retrieval, this project provides accurate and contextually relevant answers to complex queries within the specialized field of holistic veterinary practices.